microsoft/microsoft-ui-xaml-specs/active/NavigationView/BottomItems/BottomMenuItems.md

 By adding FooterMenuItems, we'll unify the [Settings item](https://docs.microsoft.com/en-us/uwp/api/microsoft.ui.xaml.controls.navigationview.settingsitem?view=winui-2.3) with other navigation items in its immediate proximity.
 The menu items that appear at the top or left of the NavigationView will be a part of their own list, and the bottom or right menu items will be a part of their own list, including the Settings item.

-As a result, keyboard and Narrator users will feel that the footer list behavior meets their expectations - narrators will smoothly move from list to list, but specify that the lists are separate.
+As a result, keyboard and assistive technology users will feel that the footer list behavior meets their expectations -  the top and bottom menu items will be specified as two separate lists, but it will be smooth to navigate from one to the other.
+See more in Accessibility section below.
 Selection behavior and animations will also feel better integrated into the whole NavigationView control, as bottom menu items will participate in the same selection model as top menu items.

 # Description